agronholm/apscheduler/docs/migration.rst

 * dump_jobs() is now print_jobs() and prints directly to the given file or sys.stdout if none is given
-* The ``repeat`` parameter was removed from :meth:`apscheduler.scheduler.Scheduler.add_interval_job` and :meth:`apscheduler.scheduler.Scheduler.interval_schedule` in favor of the universal ``max_runs`` option
+* The ``repeat`` parameter was removed from :meth:`~apscheduler.scheduler.Scheduler.add_interval_job` and :meth:`~apscheduler.scheduler.Scheduler.interval_schedule` in favor of the universal ``max_runs`` option
+* :meth:`~apscheduler.scheduler.Scheduler.unschedule_func` now raises a
+  KeyError if the given function is not scheduled

 Configuration changes
 ---------------------